JELJ95/Boston_House_Prices/README.md

 ## 📌 Project Description

 This project uses machine learning to predict house prices in Boston.
-I test multiple models and optimize performance using Feature Engineering and hyperparameter tuning.
+I test multiple models and optimize performance using feature engineering and hyperparameter tuning.

 ## 📂 Dataset